Website Management

 Administrators within USDA or the

-Agriculture Research Service often changed the layouts and navigation
+Agriculture Research Service often changed the layouts and navigation categories,

-for the whole U.S. Now, each lab’s website such as Animal
+U.S. Now, each lab’s website such as Animal

 Genomics and Improvement Lab just pulls its reports from that central

 database.
-Thus, we lost ability to see what reports are being read, and many
+Thus, we lost ability to see what reports are being read, and many labs

-labs gave up even adding specific content due to centralized control.
+gave up even adding specific content due to centralized control.

 In 2013, our former Animal Improvement